nunu-nu/Griddler/README.md

 ```

 # Usage examples
+### Italic drawing grid
 ![image of a drawing grid](https://github.com/nunu-nu/Griddler/blob/main/demo/demo_1.jpg)
-A drawing grid for an italic — the italic diagonal guides are extended beyond the gridline to help with aligning a ruler over the letter drawing.
+The italic diagonal guides are extended beyond the gridline to help with aligning a ruler over the letter drawing.
 They are given a terminal X shape to make alignment slightly easier.
 There is only 1 line and it is aligned to the top of the page, with information text manually positioned right below it.\
 Key parameters:
 ```Python
 number_of_lines = 1